 A description of how the SEA will coordinate professional development activities authorized under this part with professional development activities provided under other Federal, State, and local programs.

-A description of how the SEA will encourage the development of proven, innovative strategies to deliver high quality professional development and induction programs that are both cost-effective and easily accessible, including ensuring that teachers are trained in the use of technology.
+A description of how the SEA will encourage the development of evidence-based and innovative strategies to deliver high quality professional development and induction programs that are both cost-effective and easily accessible, including ensuring that teachers and principals are trained in the effective use of technology to support student learning.

-A description of how the SEA will ensure compliance with the requirements of professional development activities described in 9101 and how the activities to be carried out under the grant will be developed collaboratively and based on the input of teachers, principals, and other educators.
+A description of how the SEA will ensure compliance with the requirements of professional development activities described in Section 9101 and how the activities to be carried out under the grant will be developed collaboratively and based on the input of teachers, principals, and other educators.

-A description of how the SEA will increase the diversity of the teaching and leadership pipeline.
+A description of how the SEA will increase the diversity of the teaching and leadership pipeline and develop culturally responsive pedagogy and the ability of teachers to address the individual learning needs and backgrounds of all students.

 An assurance that the SEA will comply with section 9501 (regarding participation by private school children and teachers).